vineethtrv/css-loader/README.md

-All loader are created in single tag html
+## HTML

+Each loader has been build on top of a single html tag, so that it is easily portable.
+Hence more convenient to be intrgrate with projects

 ```html